daviddung1993/ASL-Gesture-Recognition/README.md

 # ASL-Gesture-Recognition

-This repository shows the project that I have done in the Intelligent Interactive Systems course at the Uppsala University.
+This repository shows the project that I have done in the Intelligent Interactive Systems course at Uppsala University.
-The project is about implementing a Convolutional Neural Network, that identifies gestures according to American Sign Languague(ASL) standards.
+The project is about implementing a Convolutional Neural Network, that identifies gestures according to American Sign Language(ASL) standards.

 The following gestures were implemented: